danamini/aichat/readme.md

 Sentiment Score         [negative]
 ```

-The Token [p/t/c] output is formatted as `Prompt Tokens`, `Usage Tokens` and `Completion Tokens`.
+Calls to the Open AI Service use [tokens](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them).
+The token's use are formatted as [p/t/c] to show `Prompt Tokens`, `Usage Tokens` and `Completion Tokens`.

 ## Contributing

 Contributions to this project are welcome!
+There are loads of possible improvements and tweaks.
+There are many othere Azure AI Services, so any ideas for new services, or code improvements, such as:
+- Live Language translation.
+- Change prosody of speach dynamically on response.
+It is currently defined per persona.
+- Running fully in browser.
+Speech API is available in JavaScript.
+- Integration with Embeddings Redis cache solution for private document datastore searching.

 Users can contribute to this project by reporting bugs or issues, suggesting new features, or submitting code contributions.
 To get started, users should fork the repository and submit a pull request.
 Before submitting a pull request, they should check out the following resources:

 - [How to contribute to open source](https://opensource.guide/how-to-contribute/)
 - [How to create a pull request](https://opensource.guide/how-to-contribute/#opening-a-pull-request)

-Thank you for your interest in contributing to this project!
+Thank you for your interest in contributing to this project.